Skip to content

 Insurance Coverage Patterns

-Good employer health plans: 70-90% coverage after deductible, but limited sessions (20-40 annually typical cap). public healthcare/public health coverage for low-income residents: limited mental health coverage.
-Public healthcare: free but long waitlists (often 6-18 months) and limited session counts.
+Good employer health plans: 70-90% coverage after deductible, but limited sessions (20-40 annually typical cap). the universal healthcare system/public health coverage for low-income residents: limited mental health coverage. the universal healthcare system: free but long waitlists (often 6-18 months) and limited session counts.
 Private insurance: varies widely.
 No insurance: full 100-300+ per session out-of-pocket.
 The calculator's insurance_coverage_percent captures any split — from 0% (no coverage) to 100% (fully covered).
 Enter realistic post-deductible coverage for accurate projection.

 Worked Example for Standard Therapy